NTNU-SmallSat-Lab/CYGNSS-Processing/makefile_build_c/README.md

 * Enable docker for WSL: https://docs.docker.com/desktop/features/wsl/

 ## Run instructions
-* Update line 22 in 'CYGNSS_DDMP_config.dat' with downloaded .bin file containing raw IF samples
+* Update line starting with ^F in your '.dat' config file of choice an point to where you have placed the the '.bin' you would like to process file.

 ### Process natively in Linux
 * Run